The Band Camino: History

 Andrew Isbell, Jeffery Jordan, Graham Rowell, and Spencer Stewart established the Band Camino in 2015 while the four were students at the University of Memphis.
 Isbell played drums, Rowell was bassist, and Jordan and Stewart sang and played guitar.
 The band released their first EP in 2016, My Thoughts On You.
 Their second EP, Heaven, was released in 2017; Isbell left the band around this time and was replaced by Garrison Burgess.

 By May 2019, the Band Camino had signed to Elektra Records and released an EP tryhard, in August.
 To promote the release, the group embarked on a headlining tour of North America from September through October, plus two dates in the United Kingdom.
 On April 9, 2020, bassist Graham Rowell was removed from the group after accusations of sexual misconduct between him and fans surfaced online.
 Later that year on July 31, 2020, the band released "Crying Over You" with Chelsea Cutler.

 On December 11, 2020, the group released its first song, "Roses", from its self-titled album.
 This was followed by "1 Last Cigarette" on February 26, 2021, "Sorry Mom" on April 30, and "Know It All" on June 25.
 Their self-titled debut album was released on September 10, 2021.

 On February 21, 2023, the band released their first single since 2021, "Told You So", and went on tour in Europe.
 On April 21, 2023, the band released their next single, "What Am I Missing?".
 On May 26, 2023 the band released their third track from the album, "Last Man in the World".
 On June 17, 2023, the band performed at the Bonnaroo Music & Arts Festival for the first time.
 On June 26, 2023, the band then announced their second album, The Dark which was released on August 11, 2023, alongside a North American headlining tour titled "Screaming In The Dark Tour" and released a single titled "See You Later".
 On February 25, 2024, the band performed in Manila, Philippines for the first time as part of the Bobapalooza Music and Arts Festival.

 On May 13, 2024, the band announced its next EP, Bruises, which was released on May 17, 2024, alongside a summer tour titled "The Taking Shape Tour".

-On July 25, 2025 the band released its next album, "NeverAlways", featuring the singles "Baggy Jeans", "Stupid Questions", and "What You Can't Have".
-A single not found on the album, "12:34" was released three months later on October 6, 2025 at 12:34 PM CT.
+On July 25, 2025 the band released its next album, NeverAlways (later retitled to NeverAlways (Vol. 1)), featuring the singles "Baggy Jeans", "Stupid Questions", and "What You Can't Have".
+A single later found on NeverAlways (Vol. 2), "12:34" was released three months later on October 6, 2025 at 12:34 PM CT.
+The second single, "Afterthought" was released on December 3, 2025, 3.5 years since its first tease on TikTok, which garnered attention among their fanbase, leading the band to finally release it.
+Their third single, "Holly!", was released on April 17, 2026 alongside an announcement of NeverAlways (Vol. 2), the second half of the double album which was released on May 26, 2026 and was preceded by a fourth single, "Do What You Gotta Do" two days earlier.